wenxiangjiang/LPActionSheet/README.md

 # LPActionSheet

-`LPActionSheet` is clean and lightweight action sheet for your iOS app
+`LPActionSheet` is a clean and lightweight action sheet for your iOS app

 ### Installation